Romanian philosophy: The Epistemological School of Bucharest

 As a metaphysician, Parvu published the two-volume The Architecture of Existence.
 In the first volume he analyses the structural-generative paradigm in ontology.
 He conceives of an ontological theory as having an abstract-structural core, which generates its applications not by direct instantiation, but by restrictions and specialisations of this core, which evolves at the same time with the application.
 Professor Parvu analysed also the theories capable of furnishing decisive mediations between the structural abstraction of the nucleus and the world of empirical evidence.
-In the second volume he analysed the contemporary analytic metaphysics, the great ontological contemporary constructive programs, as that of Carnap or Quine, as well as diverse local metaphysics, like that of dispositions, powers, the ontologies of events, and different theories of the individual.
-He presented also important discussions concerning the metaontology, constructional apparatus, style and techniques in recent metaphysics.
+In the second volume he analysed the contemporary analytic metaphysics, the ontological contemporary constructive programs, as that of Carnap or Quine, as well as local metaphysics, like that of dispositions, powers, the ontologies of events, and different theories of the individual.
+He presented also discussions concerning the metaontology, constructional apparatus, style and techniques in recent metaphysics.

-Vasile Tonoiu was interested mostly in continental philosophy of science, translating Poincaré, Gonseth, Bachelard, and writing monographs on Gonseth and Bachelard.
+Vasile Tonoiu was interested mostly in the continental philosophy of science, translating Poincaré, Gonseth, Bachelard, and writing monographs on Gonseth and Bachelard.
 He also published a book on Morin's epistemological vision of complexity.
 Another chief interest of Tonoiu's is the dialogic philosophy, or the philosophy of dialogue.
-He wrote also an excellent book on Mircea Eliade, Archaic Ontologies in Actuality.
+He wrote also an book on Mircea Eliade, Archaic Ontologies in Actuality.

 Marin Turlea dedicated his career to the philosophy of mathematics.
 His work on The Philosophy and the Foundations of Mathematics traces a distinction between the foundational and the foundationist research in mathematics, i.e. between mathematicians' own research on its foundations, and the philosophical research of the foundations of the mathematics.
-In this book he soundly establishes the possibilities, sphere of action and relevance of the philosophical study of mathematics.
+In this book he establishes the possibilities, sphere of action and relevance of the philosophical study of mathematics.
 Following the lines of the program indicated in this first work, Turlea will elaborate a Philosophy of Mathematics, more like a history of the philosophical problems connected with systems of mathematics, from Plato and Proclus to Principia Mathematica.
 He analyzes the metaphysics of mathematical entities in his Existence and Truth in Mathematics, and he studies Wittgenstein's philosophy (or rather anti-philosophy) of mathematics.